pdomi06/ReTicket/README.md

 ### Structure
 - At the top, there is always the navbar with a few basic links (sales page, login/register, home).
 - After that, a sliding carousel showing the biggest performances coming up.
+- Then a Row for the search options.
 - Below the carousel, there is a simple card-based search option selector to lead the user directly to the genre they are interested in (music, cultural, sport, comedy).

 ### Bootstrap measurments